grahmnic/stflow/src/assets/data/skills.md

 ...
 <SoftwareEngineerRole dev={NickChenDev}></SoftwareEngineerRole>
 ```
-If you want a more indepth look at the NickChenDev class here's a sneakpeek of the consoled output:
+If you want a more indepth look at the NickChenDev module here's a snippet of the consoled output:
 ```
 Object {
     candidate: {